 Permits jurors to take notes during trial.
-Permits jurors to submit written questions during the course of trial, which are then given to counsel.
 The judge accepts no communications from jurors except in a signed writing transmitted through the foreperson and given to the courtroom deputy.

 9. Marking Exhibits

-Requires that all trial exhibits be pre-marked and a copy provided for his use
+Requires a list of Exhibits be submitted to courtroom clerk.
+Requires that all trial exhibits be pre-marked and a copy provided for his use.

 10. Reading of Depositions